 Intimacy, particularly physical intimacy, may be lost because of the following:

 Nonetheless, many elderly people continue to have a healthy sexual relationship.
 Intimacy, particularly physical intimacy, can help prevent depression and improve self-esteem and physical health.
 If elderly people have a new sex partner, they should practice safe sex.
-Acquiring sexually transmitted diseases, including AIDS, is a risk, regardless of age.
+Acquiring sexually transmitted diseases, including AIDS, is a risk, regardless of age, and physicians should discuss safe sex measures with elderly patients.

 Many elderly people, especially those that live alone, find satisfaction and a sense of companionship in interactions with a pet.
 Caring for a pet can give people a sense of purpose and connectedness.